RhysyT/HICalculators/README.md

 Simple online HI calculations.
 These are mainly for my own use and for learning Streamlit.
 They are extremely simple, assuming flat, Euclidian geometry and do not account for any relativistic effects.
 These are reasonable assumptions when considering environmental-based galaxy evolution, where galaxies are not likely to move more than a few Mpc at most and travel at no (or not much) more than 1% of the speed of light.
 Maybe I will include some of these effects at some point, but I doubt it.

 The calculators are :<br><br>

+_Note : several have been moved from this repository due to Streamlit updates.
+I provide descriptions and links here anyway._

 ## ~~ObservedHIMass.py~~<br>
 _Not technically in this repository anymore, see HICalculators2.
 I include the description and updated link here anyway._
 Available through Streamlit at [https://share.streamlit.io/rhysyt/hicalculators/main/ObservedHIMass.py](https://observedhimasspy.streamlit.app/)<br>